74Thirsty/gnoman2.0/README.md

   simulations, and manage an optional local fork.
 - **Keyring** – interact with the Electron IPC bridge (`window.gnoman`) to list and reveal secrets stored in the AES keyring service (with a logged warning and in-memory fallback when the `keyring` module is unavailable).
+- **Keyring** – encrypt, reveal, switch, and audit secrets directly inside the UI.
+Requests flow through the local REST API so every operation is recorded in the on-screen activity log.
+The CLI bridge remains available for legacy scripts but no longer surfaces new behavior.
 - **Settings** – activate offline licensing, configure global hold defaults, launch vanity generators, and jump to the in-app wiki.
 - **Wiki Guide** – render Markdown documentation from `docs/wiki` directly inside the renderer.